 - Add turkey mince, break up any large pieces and cook until it is no longer pink.

-- Add the tomato puree, tinned tomatoes, stock and Worcestershire sauce and continue to cook over a medium heat until the liquid is reduced and the mixture becomes thicker.
+- Add the tomato puree, tinned tomatoes, Worcestershire sauce and beef stock.
+Continue to cook over a medium heat until the liquid is reduced and the mixture becomes thicker.

 - Remove from heat and spoon a layer into an oven proof dish.